ddnexus/rematch/README.md

 ## Caveats

 - You can use `rematch` with any value, even your own complex objects and even without serialization, however since they get compared by minitest, they must implement a `==` method like any other native ruby object.
-- Editing an existing test file containing rematch tests may orphan some entry in the store file.
-That will not affect your test results in any way, however you can [update the stored values](#update-the-stored-values) if you want to keep it tidy.
+- Editing an existing test file containing rematch tests may cause the failure of some test that has exchanged its position with another in the block/method.
+In that case just [update the stored values](#update-the-stored-values).

 ## Repository Info